 – Albert Camus (1913‑1960)

-Soren Kierkegaard wrote extensively on absurdism in the mid 19th century, but the philosophy is most associated with Albert Camus and his novels The Stranger and The Myth of Sisyphus.
+Søren Kierkegaard explored absurdist themes in the 19th century, but Albert Camus popularized the view through works like *The Stranger* and *The Myth of Sisyphus*.

 Man has been called a rational being, but rationality is a matter of choice – and the alternative his nature offers him is: rational being or suicidal animal.
 Man has to be man – by choice; he has to hold his life as a value — by choice; he has to learn to sustain it – by choice; he has to discover the values it requires and practice his virtues – by choice.